 Zanzibari biryani

-The legendary biryani from India travelled with spices along the ancient trade route through Oman down to its one-time port stronghold of Zanzibar.
-Along the way it evolved picking up nuances and in this case complexity and flavours.
-This is a dish that brings together true Afro-Indian cooking at its best, complex, distinct and so delicious.
+The legendary biryani from India travelled with spices along the ancient trade route through Oman to its one-time port stronghold of Zanzibar.
+Along the way, it evolved, picking up nuances, complexity, and flavours.
+This dish combines true Afro-Indian cooking at its best: complex, distinct, and delicious.

-Zanzibar has held a very critical role in world history due to its defensible port, Unguja, which had a deep harbour.
+Zanzibar has been critical in world history due to its defensible port, Unguja, which had a deep harbour.
 It was also well located for trade between India and later the Europeans.
 It was held successively by the Omanis, Yemenis, Portuguese, Omanis, and English before becoming independent.
 The trade was spices, ivory during a time when the elephant herds were decimated, and the dark history of the slave trade.
-This place has seen suffering and darkness over the centuries, but today has a thriving tourist population and beautiful culture.
-This deep history brings to the island a wonderful and distinct cuisine seen nowhere else in Africa.
+This place has seen suffering and darkness over the centuries, but today, it has a thriving tourist population and a beautiful culture.
+This deep history brings the island an excellent and distinct cuisine seen nowhere else in Africa.

-Admittedly this is a complex biryani to cook, there are lots of steps and the spices are complex and diverse, but the end results of the biryani are worth all the effort.
-The rose-scented rice is layered with both Indian chillies and softer African spices giving a complex biryani. the chicken is fall-off-the-bone tender and coated in soft spices.
-The biryani is about elegance, the flavours soft and beautiful.
+Admittedly, this is a complex biryani to cook; there are many steps, and the spices are complex and diverse, but the results of the biryani are worth all the effort.
+The rose-scented rice is layered with both Indian chillies and softer African spices, giving a complex biryani.
+The chicken is fall-off-the-bone tender and coated in soft spices.
+The biryani is about elegance; the flavours are soft and beautiful.
 I served it with a preserved lemon raita that complimented the biryani well.

 For more recipes from this fabulous cookbook, click here.